Video Training Home

 • How to maximize performance for DesignMerge Pro PDF/VT output

-The video below covers the complete DesignMerge PDF/VT output process, and discusses the best combination of settings to use to achieve maximum performance.
+This video covers the complete DesignMerge PDF/VT output process, and discusses the best combination of settings to use to achieve maximum performance.
 For VDP jobs that utilize variable graphics or other assets, the video starts by introducing you to the DesignMerge Preflight Report feature.
 Preflighting your job is very important if you wish to achieve the best possible performance.

 PDF/VT Performance